sage-code/eve/manual/concepts.md

 * Nested comments are supported for multi-line comments;

 ## Directives
-Any module need at least one directive.
-If directive is missing the compiler will not recognize the file category and will signal an error.
-The directive is very important part of EVE code.

-The name of the file is enclosed in "" and is the first statement after initial comments.
-This name must match the file-name.
-If the file-name is renamed the source code will not be recognized and an error will be signaling the incorrect file name.
+Directives are module properties that are communicated to the compiler.
+Directives represent module meta-data.
+One module can have multiple directives usually at beginning of the module.
+Directives start with "#" and are used by the compiler to establish different behaviors.

+**examples**
 ```
-#driver  "name"
-#module  "name"
-#library "name"
+#trace:on
+#debug:on
+#break:point
+#print:variable
 ```

-**description**
-* a _driver_ is the main module of the application
-* a _module_ can be executed from driver or other module
-* a _library_ is a repository file that can be imported in other modules
+## Modules

+EVE is a modular system based on modules.
+Every module is a script that can be parsed in memory.
+After this module methods can be executed.
+User can decide what module will be parsed and executed first by using configuration files or console commands.

 **properties**

-* a library can not be executed but only imported
+* a module can be imported in other modules using "import";
-* a library do not contain method main()
-* a module can not be imported but only executed
+* a module can call methods and use other members from other modules;
-* a module must contain method main()
+* a module that do not contain method main() is called library;

 A _library_ is a reusable component.
 It contains mostly public members: